 A fee of £225 applies.

-- Sending a cheque to the above address or
+- By sending a cheque to the above address or

 When you don’t need give notice of demolition